Threat Unknown - Security Consulting Logo

 Sometimes the smaller vendor has the only product that fits the use case.
 Enterprises do choose them, but rarely with a handshake and hope.
 They choose them with conditions.

 What surprised me was how often a strong product lost for completely avoidable reasons.
-Sometimes the vendor could not communicate their posture clearly.
+Sometimes the vendor could not explain their security setup clearly.
 Other times, they had almost nothing in place and did not realize that would disqualify them.
-Either way, the buyer will pick the option that feels safer to operationalize.
+Either way, the buyer will pick the option that feels safer to adopt and support.

 Practical next step: build the baseline that makes progress predictable